Dream Doors Limited

 Dream Doors was established in 1999, opening its first showroom in 2001.
 The company retains its own outlet in Hampshire, while franchise showrooms stretch from the west country into Scotland.

-As a mature brand, some resale opportunities arise, but with just over 40 showrooms now open, only a third of the UK is covered.
+As a mature brand, some resale opportunities arise, but with almost 70 showrooms now open, at least half of the UK is already covered.

 Franchise territories are determined through a mix of geography (postcodes) and demographics (homeowners aged 45+).